Connect with us

 A little-known state House member from rural northeast Mississippi played a key role in launching the era back in 2004.

-In 2000, state Rep. Ricky Cummings, a Democrat from Iuka, was the sole author of legislation designed to a sales tax rebate for tourism-related projects.
+In 2000, state Rep. Ricky Cummings, a Democrat from Iuka, was the sole author of legislation designed to provide a sales tax rebate for tourism-related projects.

 The legislation, which was signed into law by then-Gov. Ronnie Musgrove, reimbursed to the developers of tourism-related projects a percentage of the sales tax collected at the tourism attraction.
 It was unusual for a lawmaker beginning his second term to pass such an impactful bill.

 Cummings’ legislation was his effort to help his beloved Tishomingo County in the northeast corner of the state.
-He was convinced the rural county in the foothills of Appalachia was the ideal spot for some form of tourist attraction, such as an amusement park or park.
+He was convinced the rural county in the foothills of Appalachia was the ideal spot for some form of tourist attraction, such as an amusement park or water park.

 Cummings hoped his bill would jumpstart that effort.